Beliaar/bGrease/doc/tutorial/tutorial2.rst

    :start-after: turn(0)
    :end-before: key.SPACE

-For activating thrust, we use the :meth:`~grease.controls.KeyControls.key_hold` decorator.
+For activating thrust, we use the :meth:`~bGrease.controls.KeyControls.key_hold` decorator.
 This works differently than the key press and release decorators we used for turning.
 The press and release decorators configure a method to fire once for each specific key event.
 The key hold decorator configures a method to fire continuously, once per time step, as long as the specified key is held down.
 This is perfect for thrust, which needs to be adjusted continuously as the ship turns, and runs a continuous animation while activated.

 The :meth:`stop_thrust` method is simply bound to key release, to ensure the thrust is deactivated at the proper time.